Diploma of Sports Management (High Performance)

 Articulation, RPL and Credit Arrangements (if applicable):

-Students who successfully complete the Diploma of Sports Management (High Performance) are eligible to articulate into the ICMS Bachelor of Sports Management.
+Students who successfully complete the Diploma of Sports Management (High Performance) are eligible to articulate into the ICMS Bachelor of Business (Sports Management).
 Credit will be granted for a total of eight subjects.
-Similarly, students who successfully complete the Diploma of Sports Management (High Performance) may apply for direct entry into one of ICMS’ undergraduate degrees.
+Similarly, students who successfully complete the Diploma of Sports Management (High Performance) may apply for direct entry into another of ICMS’s undergraduate degrees.

 Other:

-Applicants who do not meet the standard admission criteria may apply for admission to the Foundation program.
-Applicants who do not meet the standard English language criteria may apply for a provisional entry to the Diploma and complete additional English language study.
+Applicants who do not meet the standard admission criteria may apply for admission to the Australian Foundation Program at Aspire Institute.
+Applicants who do not meet the standard English language criteria may apply for a provisional entry to the diploma and complete additional English language study through Aspire English.

 Applicants with recent secondary education.